 Your claim could be denied because you forgot to check a box or inadvertently used an incorrect form.

-An experienced Missouri Social Security disability attorney can assist you.
+An experienced disability lawyer in Missouri can assist you.

 Your lawyer understands how to document your impairment and build a persuasive claim.
 Your lawyer will ensure you see the right doctors and medical providers to obtain supporting documentation.

 How a Missouri Social Security Disability Lawyer Can Help

 The Joplin social security disability lawyers of the Cottrell Law Office will work diligently to compile a complete and thorough application for you.
 Even if the SSA has previously denied your claim, we know how to prepare you for an appeal.

 We will refer you to treatment professionals who understand how to conduct the RFC assessment correctly and how to provide the documentation necessary for your SSDI claim.